Forest fires - AMENDMENT TO THE TERRITORY ON WHICH ACCESS TO THE FOREST IN LANDS IN THE DOMAIN OF THE STATE IS PROHIBITED AND ON WHICH ROADS ARE CLOSED

 ABITIBI-TÉMISCAMINGUE: Témiscamingue (85), Rouyn-Noranda (86), Abitibi-Ouest (87), Abitibi (88), La Vallée-de-l'Or (89).

+The MRNF would like to remind the public that the flammability indexes are still extreme in some areas of Québec.
+Although flammability indexes have decreased in some other areas of the prohibited territory, compliance with this measure is important to avoid interference with response operations and exposure to still-active fires.

-The Department would like to remind the public that, at a time when the flammability indices are extreme in most regions of Québec, greater caution is needed to avoid a conflagration.
-The cooperation of all forest users is essential to protect our forests and ensure the population's safety.
+Great caution is therefore still needed throughout the province's forest territory to avoid new ignition.
+The collaboration of all forest land users is essential to enable the SOPFEU, the MRNF and the MSP to continue their work to protect our forests and ensure public safety.

-For information on closed areas, please visit the Forest Fires webpage from the Gouvernement du Québec, the SOPFEU website, the website Forêt ouverte (in French only) or contact Services Québec toll-free at 1-877-644-4545.
+For information on the closed territory, please visit the Gouvernement du Québec's Forest Fires webpage, the SOPFEU website, the Forêt ouverte interactive map or contact Services Québec toll-free at 1-877-644-4545.

-For information on the ministère des Ressources naturelles et des Forêts or to learn more about its activities and achievements, visit mrnf.gouv.qc.ca/en or its social networks:
+For information on the ministère des Ressources naturelles et des Forêts or to learn more about its activities and achievements, visit mrnf.gouv.qc.ca/en or its social media:

 - twitter.com/mrnfqc